abhijeetpnwr/Python_GUI/README.md

-#Motive of project is to understand Python GI programming
+#Motive of project is to understand Python GUI programming

 Steps: